18F/snap-api-prototype/notes/modeling_progress.md

 | NFF: Citizenship (OS)       | 2/24/2020    |                          |                       |
 | NFF: Students (OS)          | 2/24/2020    |                          |                       |

-* NFF = "Non-financial factor"
+* NFF = "Non-financial factor."
-* OS == "Out of scope for now, but noting for completeness purposes."
+* OS = "Out of scope for now, but noting for completeness purposes."